devunwired/apktools/README.md

 Its intended purpose is to assist web applications that need to read basic resource information from APKs that are uploaded in order to manage them (like a private app store).

+**This library is in early beta, feedback is greatly appreciated.
+Please submit issues or pull requests for anything you'd like to see added or changed to make this library more useful.**

 Installing/Building
 ========
 This library is packaged as a gem, and latest version is hosted on RubyGems.
 You can install it directly via: